Social Icons

 Directed by Daniel Alfredson

-Now that Zala is in the hospital and based on the manhunt for Lisbeth in The Girl Who Played with Fire the who ordeal is in the news.
-The men of the secret service who helped Zala defect and be a Swedish citizen have gathered together and must stop both from talking.
+The movie starts where The Girl Who Played with Fire stops, with both Zala and Lisbeth in the hospital, and Lisbeth undergoing major surgery to remove the bullets in her.
+Now that Zala is in the hospital and based on the manhunt for Lisbeth in The Girl Who Played with Fire, the whole ordeal is in the news.
+The men of the secret service who helped Zala defect and become a Swedish citizen have gathered together and must stop both from talking.

-The plan to kill both of them did not go well at all and Lisbeth was still alive.
-Based on what has happened she is facing a count of attempted murder on Zala.
+The plan to kill both of them did not go well at all, and Lisbeth was still alive.
+Based on what has happened, she is facing a count of attempted murder on Zala.

 How everything eventually turns out is for you to watch and see.